Videos Show UHS Hospital Staff Assaulting Young Patients

 After a pause, her voice grew louder and more insistent.
 “They told me, 'Oh no, it didn’t happen the way she said it did.'
 And that’s exactly what she said happened!
 She said, ‘Mama, they dragged me across the room.
 They sat on me.’”

 She couldn’t remove her daughter from the hospital because she didn’t have custody at the time of the incident.
-It was the same for Parsons, who heard her son being attacked.
+It was the same for Parson, who heard her son being attacked.
 They both said they felt helpless.

-Hill Crest called the account of what Parsons heard during her phone call with her son “inaccurate, misleading and incomplete” but said the hospital could not provide specifics because it did not have a signed consent form to speak about his care.
+Hill Crest called the account of what Parson heard during her phone call with her son “inaccurate, misleading and incomplete” but said the hospital could not provide specifics because it did not have a signed consent form to speak about his care.
 It added that the facility makes “good faith efforts” to communicate with parents, including “proactively updating parents” about “events affecting their child’s care.”

-Parsons, who has since regained custody of her son, recalled that day: “It’s just the worst feeling in the world, watching your kid in pain like that.”
+Parson, who has since regained custody of her son, recalled that day: “It’s just the worst feeling in the world, watching your kid in pain like that.”
 She now owes nearly $1500 in child support to the state for the time her son was in its custody.
 Todd, who is still fighting the state to regain custody of Metcalf, her oldest child, couldn’t help but wonder aloud after watching the video: “What good have y’all done having my daughter in all of these places?”

 Referring to Hill Crest and the state agency that placed her daughter there, she said, “All they did was fuck her life up.”